I Peter 3:21

 Noah’s flood, the earth was filled with sin and corrupt.
 God “cleansed” the

 earth with water and though this water a new beginning came about.
+Many people

 Understand there is nothing